-We granted approximately 230,000 non-qualified stock options in 2016 and 2015 which will vest subject to certain performance metrics such as revenue and gross margin targets being achieved.
-The aggregate fair value of these stock options was approximately \$2.4 million on the date of grant, and the options are subject to vesting based on performance and service conditions being met.
-We used a Black-Scholes option pricing model for estimating the fair value on the date of grant which ranged from \$10.12 to \$10.54 per option share.
-The fair value of stock options is affected by valuation assumptions, including volatility, the Company's stock price, expected term of the option, risk-free interest rate and expected dividends.
-These stock options will fully vest and become exercisable if certain performance criteria are met or exceeded in any period of four consecutive fiscal quarters completed during the term of the options based on pre-established revenue and gross margin targets.
-The stock options have a term of seven years, assuming continued employment with or services to the Company, and have a weighted average exercise price of \$34.22 and equal to the closing price of the Company's common stock on the date of grant.
-As of September 29, 2017, 50,000 shares of the performance-based stock options granted in fiscal year 2015 had vested as their performance metric had been met and all of the expense associated with these options had been fully recognized.
+We granted approximately 5,000 non-qualified stock options in 2016 with an aggregate fair value of \$0.1 million on the date of grant.
+These stock options will vest and become exercisable if service conditions are met and certain performance criteria are met or exceeded in any period of four consecutive fiscal quarters completed during the term of the options based on pre-established revenue and gross margin targets.
+We used a Black-Scholes option pricing model to estimate the fair value on the date of grant of \$10.54 per option.
+The fair value of stock options is calculated using valuation assumptions, including volatility, the Company's stock price, expected term of the option, risk-free interest rate and expected dividends.
+The stock options have a term of seven years, assuming continued employment with or services to the Company, and have a weighted average exercise price of \$39.50 and equal to the closing price of the Company's common stock on the date of grant.